opendexnetwork/opendex.network/BOLD-01.md

 * `node_pub_key` should match the sender node expected public key (relevant for the initiator node only, which knows the recipient node identity in advance)
 * `sign` should be a valid *secp256k1* signature over sha256 hash of a JSON-serialized msg containing fields 3-7

 If valid, the destination node is expected to immediately send the `SessionAck` message back.
-Otherwise, it may disconnect.
+If not received in reasonable time frame (usually 10 seconds), the sender node may disconnect.

 ####The SessionAck Message (0x01)